TechPixelOni/TechPixelOni/README.md

 - Hi, I’m @TechPixelOni
-- I’m currently learning Python, Front-End Web dev, and plenty other cool things
+- I’m currently A learning person.
-- I’m looking to collaborate on ... stuff
 - How to reach me ... nothing right now